 Raimner adds: “Aside from this, I like studying with EO because it is very flexible.
 Right now I’m under pressure because I have to go to school in the morning and work in the afternoon.
 Sometimes I call Jill and I say ‘I’m sorry, I can’t have a class today’.
 In her lovely manner she would say ‘it’s ok, let’s reschedule for another day’.
 That’s what I like, it’s so flexible.
 You can have your class after work or whenever you have time to do it,” he said.

 “In my opinion, learning English using EO is one of the most indispensable tools that we have to achieve our goals and establish ourselves in the Canadian society.
 I think EO is really good.
 I truly recommend EO because it’s fantastic – the flexibility that they provide you, the good teachers that they have.
-It’s a very good option so I truly recommend to everyone,” he said.
+It’s a very good option so I recommend it to everyone,” he said.

 Busy but loving it